-1. The empirical formulae developed at the mine, for evaluation purposes, have been used for decades and are supported by a very large amount of reconciliation data.
-The QP considers that these formulae, along with the other parameters and guidelines applied, do provide reliable methods of resource and reserve estimation.

-- 2. The current resource and reserve estimations shown in this report have been reviewed by the QP.
+- 1. The empirical formulae developed at the mine, for evaluation purposes, have been used for decades and are supported by a very large amount of reconciliation data.
+The QP considers that these formulae, along with the other parameters and guidelines applied, do provide reliable methods of resource and reserve estimation. - 2.
+The current resource and reserve estimations shown in this report have been reviewed by the QP.
 In the opinion of the QP, this review supports the estimation results presented. - 3.
 The same resource/reserve cut-off grades have been in use since 2011.
 Since that time, the total reserve quantity has been maintained, although the overall total resource base has generally declined.
 This means that the mine's on-going stope development has elevated resource categories as planned, although drilling levels have declined, which has led to a reduction in overall resources. - 4.
 The most important areas of the mine which offer the most scope for overall resource expansion are the Panasqueira deep area and Level 4 (below 470mRL). - 5.
 The tailings dump BL2A resources have currently been classified with an Inferred resource category.
 The principal reason for this classification if chiefly the lack of assay data covering a major part of the area.
-But when the remaining assay data from all of the 2016 tailings-drilling samples becomes available, some areas within the BL2A should be able to be classified as Indicated resources. - 6.
-The use of an XRF ore sorter on the HMS reject material presents an opportunity to recover additional amount of WO3 product that is currently being rejected.
+But when the remaining assay data from all of the 2016 tailings-drilling samples becomes available, some areas within the BL2A should be able to be classified as Indicated resources.